MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/azure-stack-portal-clear.md

    ## The following Azure Resource Manager endpoint is for the ASDK.
 If you are in a multinode environment, contact your operator or service provider to get the endpoint.
    $AzsAdminARMEndpoint = "https://adminmanagement.local.azurestack.external"

-   ## Replace the following value with the Azure Stack directory tenant ID.
+   ## Replace the following value with the Azure Stack Hub directory tenant ID.
    $AzsAdminDirectoryTenantId = "f5025bf2-547f-4b49-9693-6420c1d5e4ca"

    ## Replace the following value with the directory tenant ID of the user to clear.